martimartins/xmlrpc-chat/README.md

-# xmlrcp-chat
+# xmlrpc-chat

-A simple chat using xml-rcp...
+A simple chat using xml-rpc...

 ## running the server
     python3 server.py